-- 1. Body movements: three (3) different body movements are required; they must be one from each spatial group: High, Medium, Low. - 1.
+- 1. Body movements: three (3) different body movements are required; they must be one from each spatial group: High, Medium, Low. - 2.
 Choctaws: skaters must add two (2) Choctaws, one clockwise and the other anticlockwise.
-Only Choctaws from forwards to backwards will be considered.
-Choctaws must demonstrate correct and clear edges. - 2.
-Cluster: To be considered as a feature three (3) of the turns presented in the cluster must be confirmed. - 3.
-Turns on different feet: turns confirmed required for the level must be presented both on the right foot and on the left foot, or clockwise and anti-clockwise for loops and travelings.
-They must be evenly distributed between the left foot/anti-clockwise and right foot/clockwise.
+Choctaws from forwards to backwards, and closed Choctaws from backward to forward will be considered.
+Choctaws must demonstrate correct and clear edges. - 3.
+Cluster: To be considered as a feature three (3) of the turns presented in the cluster must be confirmed.
+No change of edge is allowed in the first two turns of the cluster. - 4.
+Turns on different feet: turns confirmed required for the level must be presented both on the right foot and on the left foot, or clockwise and anticlockwise for loops and travelings.
+They must be evenly distributed between the left foot/anticlockwise and right foot/clockwise.
 See Clarifications.
 Applicable from Level 2.

-Artistic footwork sequence: for style and free dance
+Artistic Sequence: for style and free dance

-An artistic footwork sequence incorporates the use of steps/turns/skating elements/ artistic movements etc. that are aesthetically pleasing and demonstrates the skater's natural creative skills.
+An artistic sequence incorporates the use of steps/turns/skating elements/ artistic movements etc. that are aesthetically pleasing and demonstrates the skater's natural creative skills.